awsdocs/aws-site-to-site-vpn-user-guide/doc_source/delete-vpn.md

 1. Choose **Yes, Detach**\.

 If you no longer require a detached virtual private gateway, you can delete it\.
 You can't delete a virtual private gateway that's still attached to a VPC\.
+After you delete your virtual private gateway, it remains visible for a short while with a state of `deleted`, and then the entry is automatically removed\.

 **To delete a virtual private gateway using the console**